omarka/computervision/bw_colorization/README.txt

 Line 45 should contain the grayscale image.
 Line 46 should contain the mockup image.

 In this project, we consider algorithms to add coloring to monochrome images.
 The implemented algorithms rely on the assumption that neighboring pixels with similar monochrome intensities will have similar colors.
-We may also try to implement supervised learning algorithms using publicly available data as a training set to generate a classifier.
-The algorithms may be generalized to videos after colorization for images is successful.

 Algorithm implemented:
 http://webee.technion.ac.il/people/anat.levin/papers/colorization-siggraph04.pdf